 Think of Structural changes in your spinal alignment as a frame of a house.
 If the frame collapses, you will have stresses, cracks develop, walls not lined up properly, and so on.
 You can patch and repair it, which is akin to most regular chiropractic, and this can get you by for some time, and it may feel great.
 But when you address the underlying foundation, the root cause, such as correcting a straight neck to be properly aligned in curvature, you not only positively affect the neck at its root, but in fact the stresses it creates on the entire spine, thus affecting your health profoundly.

 The same idea applies to a slipped disc, or a vertebra slipping forward relative to the one below.
-These are examples of a Structural Shift from Normal Structure, which is what your body wants to be in: normal motion and alignment.
+In our clinic these are examples of what we call a Structural Shift from Normal Structure, which is what your body wants to be in: normal motion and alignment.

 Generally with chiropractic care, you may feel a reduction in symptoms (relief of pain, for example), yet, there is still the need to address the underlying problems (proper motion of joints, Corrective Structure, muscle memory, removal of scar tissue, etc.).
 It is common to have symptoms come back, and perhaps in a worsened situation, when care is stopped part way through the care plan because of temporary relief of symptoms.

 If there is a postural, or what we refer to as a Structural issue, it took time for Structure and therefore posture to be changed into a poor position, so too can you expect it to take time to attain Normal Structure through Corrective Structural care.
 These are important reasons why it is important to follow through with your Doctor’s advice and care plan.